Different Types of Machine Learning Algorithms

 Non-Probabilistic Models

-This category of models predicts the output but does not provide a measure to know prediction quality.
+This category of models predicts the output but does not provide a measure to know the prediction quality.
 However, there are external methods to determine the error between the predicted and actual values.
 Decision Trees and Support Vector Machines (SVM) are examples of models that fall under this category.

 Critical questions to explore